 DPSS content is rigorous, but we accommodate participants of all backgrounds.
 There are no prerequisites for this program.
 If you're new to data analytics, expect to dedicate approximately 12-15 hours per week.
 For those who have taken some statistics and/or R programming courses, plan for around 8-12 hours per week.
 If you already possess a working knowledge of statistical concepts and the R programming language, you can typically commit 6-8 hours per week.
 Our aim is to provide support and guidance to help you succeed, regardless of your prior experience.

-We also highly encourage our DPSS participants to take the advantage of the Data Analytics Credential Program before DPSS starts to ensure you have a solid quantitative foundation and maximize your DPSS experience.
+We also highly encourage our DPSS participants to take the advantage of the Policy Analytics Credential Program before DPSS starts to ensure you have a solid quantitative foundation and maximize your DPSS experience.

 There is no additional application document required to request being considered for scholarship.